ck46/promptflow/docs/getting_started.md

 ## Next Steps

-- Check out the [Core Concepts](./core_concepts.md) to understand the fundamental concepts in PromptFlow.
+- Check out the [Core Concepts](./core_concepts.md) to understand the fundamental concepts in EvolutePrompt.
 - Explore the [Examples](./examples/index.md) to see more complex usage scenarios.
 - Read the [API Reference](./api_reference/index.md) for detailed information about the API.